-Study plan for MAMN-GEOV Earth Science, Master's, 2 years, fall 2020
+Study plan for MAMN-GEOV Earth Science, Master's, 2 years, spring 2021

 The master's programme leads to the degree Master of Science in Earth Science.
 It is a two year programme

 (120 ECTS credits).